andreseduardop/qsp/README.md

 The output will be saved to the `public/` directory, ready to upload to a static hosting provider.

-## Deploying on Netlify

-Netlify uses `netlify.toml` to build the site:

-- Downloads and enables Dart Sass, and configures the specified versions of Hugo and Node.
-- Runs `hugo --gc --minify --baseURL "$URL"`, ensuring the content is generated with minification and clean resources.
-- Publishes the `public/` directory.

-There is no need to define additional commands: pushing to the main branch will automatically trigger this workflow in Netlify.

 ## License

-This project is released under the [**MIT** license](https://github.com/andreseduardop/listy/blob/main/LICENSE).
+This project is released under the [**MIT** license](https://github.com/andreseduardop/qsp/blob/main/LICENSE).

 ## Acknowledgments

-This product includes the jsonrepair library developed by Jos de Jong and other contributors.
+This product includes the jsonrepair library -for correcting JSON- developed by Jos de Jong and other contributors.
 Jsonrepair is subject to the ISC license.
 The full license text can be found [here](https://github.com/josdejong/jsonrepair/blob/main/LICENSE.md).
 Repository: https://github.com/josdejong/jsonrepair